Skip to contents

 flow_rate

 Traced thermal hydraulic regime.
-Traced flow rate of heat carrier (water) that is associated with the node, [ton/hour].
+Traced flow rate of heat carrier (water) that is associated with the node, [ton/h].
 Type: assert_double.

 job